Levis Reading Prize

 Deadline

-The current entry deadline is January 15, 2024.
+The current entry deadline has been extended to February 1, 2027.
 Materials received after that date will be returned unopened.